Nancy M. Amato

 - Parallel and distributed computing, parallel algorithms, performance modeling and optimization.

-- Motion planning, robotics, computational biology, computational geometry, animation, CAD.
+- Motion planning, robotics, computational biology, computational geometry, animation, CAD, VR.

 Recent Courses Taught